 Siesta runs between 12-4 or 1-5 or even 12-5 depending on the business.
 However, remember again that this is Southern Italy and rules and schedules are just “guidelines”.

-I have often noticed places to be late opening up again, or that in fact the shop owner has thought “forget it!” and hasn’t opened again for the rest of they day.
+It is as though the shop owner has thought “forget it!” and hasn’t opened again for the rest of the day.
 Who needs to make a living anyway?

-Though it’s true that you can’t really spend a week or two in Southern Italy without somehow giving money to the Mafia, they really aren’t looking to bother tourists.
+It is said that you can’t really spend a week or two in Southern Italy without somehow giving money to the Mafia.
+However, they really aren’t looking to bother tourists.

 It is the locals that need to worry about the Mafia.
-In a lot of parts of Sicily and Southern Italy, business owners still pay “pizzo” – a monthly fee to the mafia.
-Those that have refused have often seen their businesses torched.
+In a lot of parts of Sicily and Southern Italy, business owners still pay “pizzo”.

-Italian men all over the country seem enamoured with foreign women, however this seems to be the case even more in southern Italy.
+Italian men all over the country seem enamored with foreign women.
+However this seems to be the case even more in southern Italy.

-One thing that you will surely notice if you travel southern Italy as a female adventurer is the breathy mutterings of “bellissima!” as you pass people by.
+One thing that you will surely notice if you travel southern Italy as a woman is the breathy mutterings of “bellissima!” as you pass people by.
 It’s a little strange.

 These men do not necessarily intend to approach you nor do they have any bad intentions.
-I guess it is their way of passing a compliment, just as if they are admiring a work of art.
+It is just their way of passing a compliment, just as if they are admiring a work of art.

 A wise traveller knows better than to joke with Italians about their food when they travel Southern Italy.
 Italian cuisine is UNESCO protected afterall.